-Dissertations must be submitted by the last day of exams in the semester of enrolment in MATHS 776B.
-An electronic copy of the dissertation in PDF format should be emailed to the Postgraduate Coordinator.
+Dissertations must be submitted by Wednesday of the second to last week of teaching in the final semester of enrolment in Maths 776.
+Two (hard) copies of the dissertation should be given directly to the Department office, and one electronic copy (preferably pdf) should be emailed to the Postgraduate Coordinator.